ibm-cloud-docs/Cloudant/offerings/pricing.md

 How does data display in the {{site.data.keyword.cloud_notm}} Usage Dashboard?

-This view shows the totals for usage that is accrued during this month, and so, only shows costs for the month so far.
+This view shows the totals for usage that are accrued during this month, and so, shows only costs for the month so far.
 The Estimated Total reflects the bill so far for the month.
-By the end of the month, you'll see your average capacity for the month, which is your total monthly bill.
-The `STORAGE_MANAGED_PER_MONTH` field only shows the amount above the 20 GB included, so in the following example, there are approximately 40 GB of data total in the account.
+By the end of the month, you see your average capacity for the month, which is your total monthly bill.
+The `STORAGE_MANAGED_PER_MONTH` field shows only the amount higher than the 20 GB included, so in the following example, you see approximately 40 GB of data total in the account.

 ![{{site.data.keyword.cloudant_short_notm}} Dashboard usage metrics view with higher STORAGE MANAGED PER MONTH](../images/usage-dashboard1.png)